beluej123/OrbMechanics_Curtis/README.md

   - Support for high-altitude atmospheric modeling for aerospace and astrodynamics applications.
   - Smooth transitions in density across altitude intervals for improved numerical stability.

-- The test scripts included in both MATLAB and Python versions validate the `atmosphere` function and illustrate its functionality by:
+- The Python test scripts validate the `atmosphere` function and illustrate its functionality by:
   - Generating density profiles over the full altitude range.
   - Visualizing the relationship between altitude and density with logarithmic plots.
   - Demonstrating the smoothness and accuracy of the exponential interpolation.

+TODO: JBelue needs to fix the following figure; 2025-04-07
 ![atmosphere_plot.png](https://github.com/Keeby-Astro/Space-Sciences-and-Astrodynamics/blob/main/Plots/atmosphere_plot.png)

 ---